jcapello-nasuni/nasuni-mcp-desktop/README.md

 - MAX_RETURN_FILE_SIZE - Optional.
 Maximum size of any data the server will return to the client.
 Default: 1,048,576 bytes (≈1 MB).
 Items larger than this will not be returned.
 - MAX_READ_FILE_SIZE - Optional.
 Maximum size of any file the server will read from the SMB share.
 Default: 20,048,576 bytes (≈20 MB).
 Files larger than this will not be read.
 - LOG_DESTINATION - Optional.
 Where logs are written.
 Default: empty (no logging).
 If a valid file path is provided, logs are written to that file; otherwise logs are written to the console.
+- SNAPSHOT_FOLDER_NAME - Optional.
+Name of the hidden folder that stores snapshot versions (default: `.snapshot`).
+Set to empty string to disable snapshot support.
+- INCLUDE_SNAPSHOT_ROOT - Optional.
+Set to `true` if you want the snapshot folder to appear in standard folder listings.
+Defaults to `false`.

 `MAX_RETURN_FILE_SIZE` vs `MAX_READ_FILE_SIZE` - These limits serve different purposes:
 * MAX_READ_FILE_SIZE caps the size of the original file the server will load for processing (e.g., thumbnail generation, text extraction).